 How can we leverage the ``boundary of TQFT" interpretation for a state on $B$ to obtain a useful order parameter?
-From a physical perspective, the primary order parameters for boundaries of 2+1D TQFTs are \textit{algebra objects} internal to the bulk unitary modular tensor category $\mathcal{A}:=\mathcal{Z}(\mathcal{C})$.
+From a physical perspective, the primary order parameters for boundaries of 2+1D TQFTs are \textit{algebra objects} internal to the bulk unitary modular tensor category $\mathcal{A}:=\mathcal{Z}(\mathcal{C})$ \cite{PhysRevB.108.075105, PhysRevLett.133.161601, PhysRevB.111.054432}.
 The idea is that bulk topological defects in $\mathcal{T}$ can be pushed onto the boundary, making the boundary defects into a module category for $\mathcal{A}$.
 Furthermore, the GNS representation $L^{2}(B,\phi)$ of the state itself provides a distinguished object in this module category.
-Taking the internal hom provides an algebra object\footnote{we usually assume our states are pure on $B$, which is equivalent to this algebra being connected} $H_{\phi}\in \mathcal{A}$, which should be an invariant under any natural notion of equivalence of boundaries (and in particular, we show is invariant under finite-depth circuit equivalence in Corollary \ref{thm:finitedepth}).
+Taking the internal hom provides an algebra object\footnote{we usually assume our states are pure on $B$, which is equivalent to this algebra being connected} $H_{\phi}\in \mathcal{A}$, which should be an invariant under any natural notion of equivalence of boundaries (and in particular, we show is invariant under symmetric finite-depth circuit equivalence in Corollary \ref{thm:finitedepth}).

-If the algebra object $H_{\phi}$ is commutative (in which case we say the state is \textit{local}), then the distinguished object can be thought of ``vacuum" defect, and the module category acquires the structure of unitary fusion category as a quotient of $\text{DHR}(B)$.
+If the algebra object $H_{\phi}$ is commutative (in which case we say that the state is \textit{local}), then the distinguished object can be thought of ``vacuum" defect, and the module category acquires the structure of a unitary fusion category as a quotient of $\text{DHR}(B)$.
 If $H_{\phi}$ is a Lagrangian algebra object, we say $\phi$ is \textit{topological} (usually referred to in the physics literature as ``gapped"), and the Lagrangian algebra describes the \textit{topological order} of the symmetric state.
-We say a state is \textit{gapless} if $H_{\phi}$ is not Morita equivalent to a Lagrangian algebra.
-While we do not have any Hamiltonian at hand to rigorously talk about gaplessness (or gapped, for that matter), we believe this word captures what most physicists mean when they use the term, since these states cannot be realized as defects of a topological state.
+We say a state is \textit{gapless} if $H_{\phi}$ is not Morita equivalent to a \textit{Lagrangian algebra}.
+While we do not have any Hamiltonian at hand to rigorously talk about gaplessness (or gapped, for that matter), we believe this word captures what most physicists mean when they use the term, since these states cannot be realized as defects of a topological state (at least, not a state topological with respect to $\mathcal{C}$).
 This is compatible with various notions in the literature of categorical symmetry protected topological order \cite{GarreRubio2023classifyingphases, PhysRevLett.133.161601, MR4861493}.